How to Cook the Perfect Steak – Every Time

 How to Pan Sear the Perfect Steak

-This method is not unlike searing your meat on the hottest part of the grill first then moving it to an indirect heat where it will finish.
+This method is not unlike searing your meat on the hottest part of the grill first then moving it to indirect heat where it will finish cooking.
 With this method, you’ll pan sear your steaks first, then move them into your pre-heated oven to finish them off.
 Unless you like your steaks really rare, then a good sear is all you’ll need!

 Filet mignons are great for this cooking technique, but you can use many different cuts like porterhouse, T-bone, ribeye and strip steaks as well.